 If you want the benefits of bankruptcy, keep in mind that it’s more than just telling your lawyer, “I’d like to file bankruptcy.”
 As Oscar said to office manager Michael Scott on the TV series “The Office,” “You can’t just say the word bankruptcy and expect anything to happen.”

 You need to understand these important things:

 2. Don’t expect to file bankruptcy if your tax returns aren’t filed–especially when it comes to Chapter 13 bankruptcy.
-The bankrutpcy system requires that your tax returns be filed.
-(For an in depth look at this requirement for Chapter 13 bankruptcy, see “IRS to Chapter 13 Debtors: File Your Tax Returns by February 5!”)
+The bankruptcy system requires that your tax returns be filed.
+(For an in-depth look at this requirement for Chapter 13 bankruptcy, see “IRS to Chapter 13 Debtors: File Your Tax Returns by February 5!”)

 The IRS gets a bad rap for being difficult to deal with; however, they’re a pretty reasonable creditor.
 I’ve never been treated rudely or unprofessionally by anyone at the IRS.
 But they want your tax returns filed.

 Got a good excuse for not filing them?
 Doesn’t matter.
 Get them filed.
 It pains me to even listen to all the “dog ate my homework” excuses clients come up with for not having their tax returns filed.
 I know it’s a pain (for some at least), but it’s got to be done.
 Apply the Nike Doctrine: Just Do It!

 3. Don’t hide things from your lawyer.
 This is a really stupid idea, so get it out of your head.
 I can’t tell you how many times I find out my client bought a car, or transferred an asset, or did something else without bothering to tell me.
 Here’s the tough love truth: It’s just a really bad idea.
 Don’t do anything without telling your lawyer!
 And NEVER hide anything from your lawyer.